Precise asymptotics: robust stochastic volatility models: Examples, robustness and non-degeneracy

 {\bf Case of $H < 1/2$.} In this case the second order (in $\hat \eps)$ term is given by

 whereas the remainder $r_3(\omega)$ is the sum of the implicit (dots) remainder in (\ref{equ:dotsCaseHonehalf}) and

 valid on $\{ \omega : \eps \| W (\omega) \|_{\infty;[0,1]} < \delta \}$, as before.

-{\bf Robust form.} The noise $\W = \W (\omega)$ can be lifted to a (random) model and the (log)price process under rough volatility can be written as its continuous image $\Phi(\WW)$, see \cite{bayer2017regularity}.
-(All this is reviewed in Appendix \ref{sec:full-pricing-setup} for the reader's convenience.)
+{\bf Robust form.} The noise $\W = \W (\omega)$ can be lifted to a (random) model with finitely many ``building blocks'', the first few of which have been listed.
+The (log)price process under rough volatility can then be written as continuous image $\Phi(\WW)$, see \cite{bayer2019regularity}.
+It is an important fact that Wong-Zakai approximations to this model fail to converge (due to $H<1/2$), but at the price of subtracting the correct (diverging) quantities one does obtain the above model (defined in term of It\^o integration) as limit; cf. Appendix \ref{app:ERS}.
+(Although the ``It\^o model" of interest is given by standard left-point approximations, such renormalized Wong-Zakai approximations will come in handy later on, cf.Lemma \ref{lem:AboutV}.)
 The Cameron-Martin space acts naturally by translation.
-For any $\h \in \H$, have homeomorphism $T_{\h}: \M \to \M$, with inverse $T_{-\h}$, which ``lifts" the meaning of $\W \mapsto \W + \h$, with an estimate (Lemma \ref{lem:RVMtranslation}), of the form This translation is moreover consistent with Cameron--Martin shift of Wiener paths in the sense that
+For any $\h \in \H$, we have natural map $T_{\h}: \M \to \M$, with inverse $T_{-\h}$, which ``lifts" the meaning of $\W \mapsto \W + \h$, with an estimate (Lemma \ref{lem:RVMtranslation}), of the form This translation is moreover consistent with Cameron--Martin shift of Wiener paths in the sense that